 RV delivery for Valentine’s Day?

 Lastly, if the journey sounds less appealing than the destination, you could also opt to have an RV delivered for a unique and memorable Valentine’s Day surprise.
-It’s as easy as choosing the preferred vehicle and drop-off spot and planning the rest of the getaway with the ease of already have lodging set to go.
+It’s as easy as choosing the preferred vehicle and drop-off spot and planning the rest of the getaway with the ease of already having lodging set to go.
 All you and your partner have to do is show up and enjoy the weekend.

 While this isn’t an exhaustive list, this should get you well on your way to creating unforgettable memories on the road with your partner, whether a hundred or a thousand miles away.
 Creating memories far from home is one of those defining moments with a loved one that you both will be sure to look back on fondly years and decades down the road.